Ladies and Gentlemen, The Fabulous Stains: Plot

-Corinne Burns is a 17-year-old girl whose mother has recently died from lung cancer.
-Working in a fast food restaurant to help support herself and her younger sister, Corinne is interviewed by a local television station for a story about her town's dwindling economy amidst the early 1980s recession.
-During the interview, Corinne becomes angry and belligerent towards the reporter, eventually lashing out at her overbearing and condescending boss and getting fired.
-The segment resonates with the station's teenage viewers, who see Corinne as a kindred spirit.
-The station does a follow-up interview, which primarily consists of Corinne acting flippant and making sarcastic remarks to the journalist.
-However, she does manage to slip in a plug for her garage band "The Stains", which consists of her, her sister Tracy, and their cousin Jessica.
+In Charlestown, Pennsylvania, 17-year-old orphan Corinne Burns is fired from her job at a fast-food restaurant after lashing out at her boss while appearing on live television.
+The segment resonates with the station's teenage viewers, who view Corinne as a kindred spirit.
+The station conducts a follow-up interview, in which Corinne makes sarcastic remarks to the journalist before mentioning she is the lead singer of the garage band the Stains, which she has formed with her sister Tracy and their cousin Jessica McNeil.

-Emboldened by appearing on television, Corinne attends a concert put on by small-time promoter Lawnboy, featuring the washed-up metal band the Metal Corpses and their opening act, an up-and-coming punk band called the Looters.
+Corinne attends a concert organized by small-time tour manager Lawnboy, featuring the washed-up metal band the Metal Corpses and their opening act, an up-and-coming British punk band called the Looters.
 Eager to end hostilities between the jaded Metal Corpses and the hedonistic Looters, Lawnboy signs the Stains without having heard them perform.
-Corinne and the Stains join the tour, witnessing firsthand the bands' animosity towards one another, largely the result of the conflict between the aging Lou, the frontman for the Metal Corpses, and Billy, the Looters' volatile lead singer.
+Corinne and the Stains join the tour, witnessing firsthand the bands' animosity between the aging Lou Corpse, the frontman for the Metal Corpses, and Billy, the Looters' volatile lead singer.

-At their first show, the Stains prove to be completely inept as a band: Neither Jessica nor Tracy can play instruments, and Corinne sings in an off-key monotone.
-The audience reacts angrily, prompting Corinne to lash out at them for a variety of real and perceived faults.
-After the show, the Metal Corpses' guitar player Jerry has fatally overdosed in the bathroom, and the band leaves the tour.
+At their first show, the Stains prove to be completely inept as a band: neither Jessica nor Tracy can play instruments, and Corinne sings in an off-key monotone.
+The band is jeered by the crowd, prompting Corinne to lash out at the audience.
+After the show, the Metal Corpses' guitar player Jerry Jervey is found dead of a drug overdose in the bathroom, and the band leaves the tour.
+Taking advantage of the media attention, Corinne claims on TV that Jerry was in love with her and died of a broken heart.
 Lawnboy makes the Looters the new headliners with the Stains as their opening act.
-A dissatisfied Billy asks Lawnboy to replace the Stains as soon as possible.
+A dissatisfied Billy asks Lawnboy to replace the Stains.

-At their next show, Corinne debuts a new, more extreme punk look, with hair dyed to resemble a skunk and a see-through blouse worn over a pair of bikini briefs.
-Announcing that she "never puts out", she goes on another tirade, grabbing more media attention.
-While male journalists focus on Corinne's antisocial attitude and the band's lack of talent, female journalists understand Corinne's rants as calls for female empowerment and hail the Stains as a new voice of feminism.
-Soon the Stains become a national sensation, with girls all over the country emulating Corinne in every way possible, from dyeing their hair to running away from home.
+At their next show, Corinne debuts a new, bolder punk look, with hair dyed to resemble a skunk and a see-through blouse worn over a pair of bikini briefs.
+Proclaiming that she "never puts out", she goes on another tirade, grabbing more media attention.
+While male journalists focus on Corinne's antisocial attitude and the band's lack of talent, women hail the Stains as a new voice of female empowerment.
+The Stains soon become a national sensation, with girls all over the country emulating Corinne's hair, makeup, outfits, and rebellious attitude.